 Once a cheater, always a cheater?
-Well, not always but the risk does rise, according to some recent research.
+Well, not always, but the risk does rise, according to some recent research.

 Prior infidelity can triple the chance of cheating on a current partner.
 But it turns out that whether you’ve had a partner who’s had an affair is also a factor.
-It normalizes infidelity, turns out.
+It normalizes infidelity, it turns out.
 If it happened to you, it must be common, the thinking goes.

 Historically, the research found that men consistently engaged in more affairs than women.
 Not according to research.
-Here cohabitating women are just as likely to step out.
+Here, cohabitating women are just as likely to step out.
 They were 3.4 times more likely to cheat long-term.

 The survey of 484 cohabiting adults asked about their relationship history extending back five years.
 Participants were asked if they were having sex with someone else in their current or if they had in their previous relationship.
 It also asked about their knowledge of their partners.